vahyno/giffaw/README.md

 # Giffaw

-Your goal is to integrate your Giffaw app with the Giphy API.
+Your goal is to create a Giffaw app that integrates with the Giphy API.
 By the end of this lab, your app should be able to retrieve and search Giphy's database of gifs.

 ## Basic Requirements